In today's article, I will talk about the following:

 3. "If he commits, he will deliver.
 Or he will not commit."

-All of the above are clear signals of my communication, ability to simplify things and to get things done as promised.
+All of the above are clear signals of my communication skills, ability to simplify things, and ability to get things done as promised.

 Step 3: Find opportunities that focus on your strengths.

-Choosing what you work on is only sometimes under our control.
-And hence doing this last step is more challenging than it sounds.
+Choosing what you work on is only sometimes within your control.
+Hence, this last step is more challenging than it sounds.

 1. First, work on building credibility as a product manager.